ZakDevOnGitHub/CSharpWinFormsTemplate/README.md

 Make sure you have enough disk space to install it.
 ## Step 2: Install Visual Studio Code and use it
 Download Visual Studio Code from https://code.visualstudio.com/ When you finish installing .NET SDK, open Visual Studio Code.
-Once ot opens, choose your dedicated folder you want to use to create the WinForms template.
+Download this repository by going to https://github.com/ZakDevOnGitHub/CSharpWinFormsTemplate/ and click the green button labeled "Code" on the right side of the page.
+Click Download ZIP; extract the zip file once it's done donwloading.
+Open Visual Studio Code and select the folder with the template.
+You can now start coding in your WinForms environment!
+### Linux
+## Step 1: Install .NET Software Development Kit (aka SDK)
+Press CTRL + ALT + T and type (sudo) snap install dotnet-sdk.
+Make sure you have enough disk space to install it.
+## Step 2: Install Visual Studio Code and use it
+once .NET SDK is installed, type (sudo) snap install code. when you finish installing .NET SDK and Visual Studio Code, clone this repository by typing "(sudo) git clone https://codeload.github.com/ZakDevOnGitHub/CSharpWindowsTemplate" once the cloning finishes, Open Visual Studio Code and select the folder with the template.
-Download this repository by going to https://github.com/ZakDevOnGitHub/CSharpWinFormsTemplate/ and You can now start coding in your WinForms environment!
+You can now start coding in your WinForms environment!
+## Conclusion
+This conclude the introduction to WinForms and using them with Visual Studio code.
+Happy Coding! :)